lzwjava/blog-source/original/2025-09-27-shawn-interview-en.md

 **B:** Yeah, at that time I didn't even have any practice questions; I just followed the official documents and did one experiment after another.
 I did it seriously without copying from online materials.
 There were no real questions or question banks back then; I had no idea about those rote-memorization problems.
 So I really ran through the GCP products hands-on.
 I closed myself off with the official docs, reading them carefully one by one.

 Now with AI, it's very convenient, and many people are faking it in this area, I know.
-Even when the company was recruiting for an international bank Xi'an.
+Even when the company was recruiting for Xi'an office of an international bank.
 When they saw I had three GCP certifications at once, the interviewer was stunned.
 Because GCP was just starting to push then, not many people had taken it; it was rare.
 I had three at once, so the interviewer definitely suspected if they were real, but when grilling me on details, I answered well, so they kept me.
 Later I joined an international bank.

 ### Work Experience, Family, and Career Choices